amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 languageLabel.setAttribute('role', 'note');
 ```

-In above code block, the accessibility attributes provide context for screen readers, with the `aria-label` explaining the purpose and the role attribute marking it as informational content.
+In the above code block, the accessibility attributes provide context for screen readers, with the `aria-label` explaining the purpose and the role attribute marking it as informational content.

 ## Create a copy button

 The copy button is used to provide an interactive functionality for copying code to the clipboard.
-It uses a button element that includes hover effects and color transitions to reuse the existing theme system.
+It utilizes a button element that incorporates hover effects and color transitions to leverage the existing theme system.
 Let’s also create a function to handle the actual copy functionality:

 ```js
 let copyButton = document.createElement('button');